Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Conclusion

 \section{Conclusion}

-We have established a theoretical guarantee for the success and accuracy of compressive sensing on a restricted domain for spherical near-field to far-field characterizations where the experimental apparatus can be a limiting factor.
-This was achieved by defining the BOS of RGSFs and then transforming the problem if solving for Wigner $D$-function coefficients from linear measurements to the RGSF BOS.
-Using the relationship between the RGSF and Wigner $D$-function BOSs, we proved that RIP holds with high probability for the BOS of RGSFs, so long as only reasonably localized Slepian functions are needed.
-Currently, the bound for the RGSFs is over the domain $\mrm{SO}(3)$, while the bound is only needed for the sub-domain $R$.
-This fact, paired with numerical experiments in our study, indicates that the bound can be improved.
+Motivated by the limitations of measurement platforms in spherical near-field to far-field transformations, we have established a theoretical guarantee for the success and accuracy of compressive sensing on a restricted spherical domain for band-limited functions on $\sot$, \Cref{thm:restricted_so3_accuracy}.
+The guarantee uses a BOS of localized Slepian functions (RGSFs with concentration less than $\lambda_c$) on the measurement domain to limit the growth of the BOS bound and thus the number of measurements for the CS recovery is guaranteed.
+Numerically generated phase diagrams showed that this dependence on RGSF concentration cutoff, $\lambda_c$, is present in practice, but the degree to which it affects real-world application is only qualitatively understood.
+Future work can aim to further quantify and minimize the dependence measurement numbers have on $\lambda_c$ in CS guarantees like \Cref{thm:restricted_so3_accuracy}.
+It is worth noting that the bound for the RGSFs is over the domain $\mrm{SO}(3)$, while the bound is only needed for the sub-domain $R$.
 Thus, improved bounds for the RGSFs as well as Slepian functions on more general domains would be an interesting topic for future work.

-The method of constructing the RGSFs in this paper is based upon performing many integrations to establish the functions' defining eigenvalue problem.
+The method of constructing the RGSFs in this paper is based upon performing many integrations to construct the matrix $\msc{D}$ in the functions' defining eigenvalue problem.
 Many domains like the sphere have operator constructions that allow for defining this eigenvalue problem without integration~\cite{simons_scalar_2015}.
 Future work might focus on improving the RGSF constructions by attaining an explicit form of such an operator for the RGSFs.
-Moreover, finding a fast Slepian transform for the RGSFs, as in \cite{karnik_fast_2019}, would also improve upon the numerical complexity of the restricted measurement domain compressive sensing problem as treated here.
+Moreover, finding a fast Slepian transform for the RGSFs, as in \cite{karnik_fast_2019}, would also improve upon the numerical performance of the restricted measurement domain compressive sensing problem as treated here.